 - Take one cup of your cooked quinoa and place in a bowl.

-- Add brussel sprouts, green onion, dried cranberries, pecans, parsley, salt & pepper and about 1 tbsp olive oil.
+- Add brussels sprouts, green onion, dried cranberries, pecans, parsley, salt & pepper and about 1 tbsp olive oil.
 Stir to combine.
 Add in squash and toss lightly.
 Taste for seasoning and if required add another pinch salt & pepper.

 - To serve sprinkle with toasted pecans, another drizzle of olive oil and fresh squeezed lemon juice.